 Recruiters want and need to understand as much about a candidate as possible, so checking out their social media accounts is something they’re increasingly interested in.
 But most candidates said they’re reluctant to simply hand over their social media data to potential employers—that is, unless the conditions are right.

 Gain job seekers’ trust through transparency: 78% said they expect the recruiting process to be clear on how personal data is used.
-Consider explicitly stating in your job application that you’d like to access candidates' social media accounts.
-Explain why you’d like that information, how you plan to use it, and how it will be protected.
+So, consider explicitly stating in your job application that you’d like to access candidates' social media accounts.
+Explain why you’d like that information, how you plan to use it and how it will be protected.
 Show candidates how sharing their personal details can benefit them.

 Make sure you’re clear on how you’re protecting their information: 77% of candidates said they wouldn’t apply for a job if they felt their privacy and information wasn’t protected.

 To be clear: technology does and should play an essential role in recruiting.
 But aim for the human side of it.
-When it comes to hearing from a recruiter, for instance, job seekers said they prefer email or phone calls over chatbots or robocalls—technologies where there’s clearly a person on the other end.
+When it comes to hearing from a recruiter, for instance, job seekers said they prefer emails or phone calls to chatbots or robocalls (i.e., technologies that have real people responding on the other end).

 Look for a balance between technology and human interaction.
 At PwC, for instance, we’ve started using video interviews in some instances to create a more flexible process for candidates.
-But we also communicate actively and frequently with our candidates and create opportunities for in-person experiences, such as inviting them for in-person interviews during the final stages of the process or to visit one of our offices for face-to-face interactions and to see what it’s like to work there.
+But we also communicate actively and frequently with our candidates an encourage in-person experiences, such as inviting them for in-person interviews during the final stages of the process or suggesting they visit one of our offices for face-to-face interactions and to see what it’s like to work there.

-Another place for recruiting tech: Interactive technologies that help job seekers get a better sense of what working at your organization would be like.
+Another place for recruiting tech: Interactive technology that simulates the job experience or office environment is also an effective recruiting strategy.
+In other words, help job seekers get a better sense of what working at your organization would be like.
 Think: virtual reality that simulates the job experience or office environment.
-Investing there could pay off: 65% of candidates say they’re more likely to consider taking a role if they had a chance to experience the actual job through technology.
+It's an investment that could really pay off.
+Consider this: 65% of candidates say they’re more likely to consider taking a role if they had a chance to experience the actual job through technology.
 Virtual reality is particularly intriguing to 64% of in-demand workers, while 55% said they’re interested in gamified, interactive interviews.